coder/coder/docs/platforms/aws.md

 Your browser does not support the video tag.
 </video>

-That's all!
-Use the UI to create your first user, template, and workspace.
+That's all; use the UI to create your first user, template, and workspace.
 We recommend starting with a Docker template since the instance has Docker pre-installed.